curtisluu-66/stacked_list_carousel/README.md

 # stacked_list_carousel

 **This package allows you to create a carousel of stacked items that is highly customizable and interactive.
-It is particularly well-suited for specific use cases, such as in-app banners.
+It is particularly well-suited for specific use cases, such as in-app banners or tinder's cards swipe effect.
 Support 2 carousel behavior: loop and consume.**

 ### Loop mode
 The item won't be removed from items list after being swiped and will be inserted to last position.
 It also implements auto slide in a exact set duration.